-One of the benefits that Regis Middle and High School students have is the opportunity to be involved in multiple activities at once.
+One of the benefits that Regis Middle School and Regis High School students have is the opportunity to be involved in multiple activities at once.

 This allows our students to expand their interests, rather than just being an athlete or just being a musician, for example.

 Academic Challenge, the "Varsity Sport of the Mind," is a program to prepare Regis students to compete against other high school teams in general knowledge question-and-answers at several tournaments during the school year.
 If interested, contact Mr. John Snyder in Room 234 or at (715) 830-2271, ext.
 1234.

 The Regis High School Choir is an ensemble that provides students with the experience of working together towards a variety of social and musical goals.
 The choir performs music of many styles and periods throughout the year and performs in a minimum of four concerts, including a fall concert, Christmas concert, Pops concert and spring concert.

 In addition, each student has the opportunity to study a solo piece for the WSMA Solo and Ensemble Festival in individual lessons, usually beginning in the spring semester.
 The choir also performs for a number of all-school Masses, at holiday parties and luncheons and annually in the WSMA Large Group Choral Festival at Memorial High School in April.